mwouts/jupytext/README.md

 ## Can I have a demo?

 Sure.
 Try our package on [binder](https://mybinder.org/v2/gh/mwouts/nbrmd/master?filepath=demo).
-Notice that every `.py`, `.R` and `.Rmd` file opens as a Jupyter notebook.
+Notice that every `.py`, `.R`, `.md` and `.Rmd` file opens as a Jupyter notebook.
 I suggest you open the matplotlib demo `filled_step.py`, run it and save it, close notebook and reopen, to observe persistence of outputs.

 The other examples demo how to *edit* the script and reload the notebook (preserving the kernel variables), and how to edit in Jupyter an interactive ioslide presentation.